 Acting to support the government of Japan, International Medical Corps continues to ramp up relief and recovery efforts to assist residents affected by Typhoon Hagibis, one of the strongest storms to hit the country in the past decade.
 More than 70 died after the storm dumped more than 3 feet of rain within a 24-hour period in October 2019 on areas southwest of Tokyo.

-Approximately 4,000 people have been displaced from their homes, taking shelter in evacuation centers, while about 50,000 homes have been affected by flooding.
-Water-supply issues, power outages and additional flooding are affecting facilities for the elderly as well as for childcare centers.
-Chiba, Fukushima, Ibaragi, Nagano, Miyagi, Tochigi, Tokyo and Saitama remain the hardest-hit prefectures.
+Approximately 4,000 people were displaced from their homes, taking shelter in evacuation centers, while about 50,000 homes were affected by flooding.
+Water-supply issues, power outages and additional flooding affected facilities for the elderly as well as for childcare centers.
+Chiba, Fukushima, Ibaragi, Nagano, Miyagi, Tochigi, Tokyo and Saitama were the hardest-hit prefectures.

-With additional storms and rainfall possible in the coming weeks, our teams are coordinating with local organizations and are prepared to provide relief supplies and address longer-term needs, to help communities recover and strengthen their own response capabilities.
+Our teams coordinated with local organizations to provide relief supplies and address longer-term needs, helping communities recover and strengthen their own response capabilities.